A Primer on Security of Quantum Computing Hardware: Vulnerabilities in quantum computing

 Quantum machine learning (QML) is an emerging field that aims to develop quantum algorithms to perform conventional generative/discriminative machine learning tasks (e.g., classification, regression, etc.) \cite{qml, killoran2019continuous, dallaire2018quantum, schuld2020circuit}.
 However, the security of QML systems is still an area of active research and development, and there are several potential vulnerabilities that need to be addressed.
-The work in \cite{mcclean2018barren} revealed that the training landscape in parameterized quantum circuits might have vanishing gradients.
-These locations of vanishing gradients are referred to as $barren~plateaus$ in the literature.
-Once stuck in a $barren~plateau$, gradient-based optimization methods (e.g., stochastic gradient descent) may not be able to move further to train the network.
-In \cite{wang2020noise}, the authors showed that quantum-noise could also induce $barren~plateaus$ in the PQC training landscape.
-In \cite{mahabubul-islped}, the authors demonstrated that the temporal variation in quantum-noise can affect the reliability of a quantum classifier.
-In \cite{liu2020vulnerability}, The authors showed that a minimal alteration in the input data can result in incorrect classification by a trained quantum classifier.
-As the amount of alteration needed decreases with increased dimension, even a small perturbation is enough to produce misclassification in high-dimensional quantum classifiers.
-An adversary can exploit these performance bottlenecks or vulnerabilities to attack QML applications.
+One significant challenge is the presence of $barrenplateaus$ in the training landscape of parameterized quantum circuits \cite{mcclean2018barren}.
+These areas of vanishing gradients can severely hinder the training process, causing gradient-based optimization methods to stall and preventing effective model learning.
+The impact of quantum noise on QML systems presents another vulnerability.
+It has been noted \cite{wang2020noise} that quantum noise can induce $barrenplateaus$ in the training landscape, further complicating the training process.
+Additionally, temporal variations in quantum noise can affect the reliability of quantum classifiers, potentially leading to inconsistent or incorrect classifications over time \cite{mahabubul-islped}.
+QML systems have also demonstrated vulnerability to adversarial attacks \cite{liu2020vulnerability}, where minimal alterations to input data can result in misclassification.
+This vulnerability becomes more pronounced in high-dimensional quantum classifiers, where even small perturbations can lead to significant errors.